-Harper and Row Publisbers, 10 East 53rd Street, New York, 10022; 800/242-7737.
+Harper and Row Publishers, 10 East 53rd Street, New York, 10022; 800/242-7737.

-STRATEGIES FOR SURVIVAL: A Gay Men's Health Manual for the Age of AIDS in workbook format, the tools for assessing one's health status, for evaluating one's risk of HIV infection, and for changing the behaviors that conflict with sustaining good health.
+STRATEGIES FOR SURVIVAL: A Gay Men's Health Manual for the Age of AIDS

+Martin Delaney & Peter Goldblum Presents a step-by-step approach to overall health maintenance and offers, in workbook format, the tools for assessing one's health status, for evaluating one's risk of HIV infection, and for changing the behaviors that conflict with sustaining good health.
 1987, 320pp., \$10.95.